The first phase of developing the world’s first standardized taxonomy was a resounding success.

 - The endeavour for a standardized taxonomy will bring together deeply experienced leaders from the field, the result of which will be a credible, user-driven and user-maintained asset to any organization seeking to leverage insight.
 Organizations the world over will be able to make the right decisions for their people both now, and in the future.

-IHCSTG is an ongoing movement, with a lot of important work planned by the group in the coming months, including the creation of industry benchmarks, which requires a standardized taxonomy and standardized metrics in order to conduct like-for-like data analysis.
+IHCSTG is an ongoing movement, with a lot of important work planned by the group in the coming months, including the creation of industry benchmarks, which requires a standardized taxonomy and standardized metrics (which is the group is also developing) in order to conduct like-for-like data analysis.

 We’re entering an exciting, transformative time for the HR profession.
 Innovative new technologies, processes and best practices are being developed to aid decision-makers in leveraging data to better know and support the advancement of employees.
 The only question right now is - are you going to play a pivotal role in efforts to push the HR profession forward?